crate/cratedb-guide/docs/performance/optimization.rst

    considerations about delaying formatting as much as possible.

 #.
 UDFs run on a JavaScript virtual machine on a single thread, so they can have
-   an impact on performance, because relevant operations can not be parallelized.
+   an impact on performance as relevant operations can not be parallelized.

 However, some operations may be more straightforward to do in JavaScript than